 In many cases, physical therapy can even help you avoid the need for surgery and potentially addictive drugs.
 Our treatments are customized to your specific needs to help you recover faster and achieve a more permanent result.
 We also teach you how to avoid future joint injuries and what you can do on your own with proper therapeutic exercises.

-If you have arthritis or suspect you may have it, you could benefit greatly from our Hampstead, Sneads Ferry, or Topsail Beach, NC physical therapy services.
+If you have arthritis or suspect you may have it, you could benefit greatly from our Hampstead Physical Therapy, Sneads Ferry or Topsail Beach, NC physical therapy services.

 Relieve your aches and pains today!